pmyla1/Genomic-Swamping-and-Introgression/README.md

 The `--ABBAclustering` option was used to test whether **strong ABBA-informative sites cluster** together throughout the genome.
 If introgression has occurred between two species, you would **expect clusters of ABBA-informative sites** across the genome rather than having many individual ABBA-informative sites evenly distributed across the genome caused by homoplasy, therefore, the `--ABBAclustering` option can be used to **test for clustering of ABBA-informative sites**.
 The more significant clustering of ABBA sites, the more confidence you can have that the introgression/gene flow event is real and not caused by homoplasies ([Malinsky, 2021](https://github.com/millanek/Dsuite)).

-In order to execute Dsuite commands locally (e.g. Dtrios), you can navigate to the Build folder and run the Dsuite executable with the following command `./Build/Dsuite` which shows the available commands.
+In order to execute Dsuite commands locally (e.g. Dtrios), you can **navigate to the Build folder** and run the Dsuite executable with the following command `./Build/Dsuite` which shows the available commands.
 To execute the Dtrios command you can type `./Build/Dsuite Dtrios`.

-Dsuite Dtrios was executed using a modular approach on Ada.
-Dtrios was executed using a jack-knife block approach which divides the 120624_LD.Pruned.Ionops.allUKsamples.vcf.gz file into 4000 blocks of approximately 92 single nucleotide polymorphisms (total number of biallelic SNPs in the 120624_LD.Pruned.Ionops.allUKsamples.vcf.gz file is  366,504):
+**Dtrios** was executed using a **jack-knife block approach** which divides the 120624_LD.Pruned.Ionops.allUKsamples.vcf.gz file into **4000 blocks** of approximately **92 single nucleotide polymorphisms** (total number of biallelic SNPs in the 120624_LD.Pruned.Ionops.allUKsamples.vcf.gz file is  366,504):

 ```
 ##make an environmental variable for the VCF you want to use (120624_LD.Pruned.Ionops.allUKsamples.vcf.gz)